wuchalejs/wuchale/README.md

 **Note**: You should commit these files, they are where the translated fragments are stored and are the source of truth for the translations.

-### Compiled `.json` file
+### Compiled data in `.js` file

-This is the compiled version of the `.po` file.
+This is the module that imports the compiled version of the `.po` file.
 It is generated at the startup of the dev server and at build time.
-As it has to be generated every time, you should consider it as a temp file and therefore you should **not** commit it.
+As can be generated every time, you should consider it as a temp file and therefore you should not commit it.

-## 🧹 Cleaning

-Unused keys are marked as obsolete during a production build.
-Obsoletes are purged on the next run (build or dev).
-Essentially this means cleaning needs two passes.
-This is because of how vite/rollup works.

 ## 🧪 Tests